 Illinois Senate passes bill to end clock change during daylight saving time

-State lawmakers in the Illinois Senate advanced a proposal to do away with the unpopular practice of changing the clock twice a year.
+Some state lawmakers are pushing a proposal to do away with the unpopular practice of changing the clock twice a year.

 This year alone, dozens of states saw attempts to end daylight saving time, the practice of turning back the clock an hour every November and an hour forward in March.
 A recent YouGov poll shows a majority of Americans – including 55% of Midwesterners – wish to end the practice.

-The Illinoisans among that group could soon receive that wish after the Illinois Senate passed Senate Bill 533 on Nov.
-12. The proposal, which was introduced by state Sen. Andy Manar, D-Bunker Hill, in January, would make March 2020 the last time Illinoisans change their clocks.
+The Illinoisans among that group could receive that wish.
+The Illinois Senate passed Senate Bill 533 in November 2019.
+The proposal, which was introduced by state Sen. Andy Manar, D-Bunker Hill would permanently relieve Illinoisans the duty of changing their clocks.

 “Daylight saving time” refers the time of year that falls between March and November, although many use the term to informally describe the practice of adjusting the clock both at the beginning and end of that period.
 During daylight saving time, the sun rises and sets one hour later than it would during “standard time,” between December and March.

 Under Manar’s proposal, Illinoisans would no longer sacrifice early sunsets for morning light during the winter months.
 The amendment reads, “daylight saving time shall be the year-round standard time of the entire State.”
 That would mean more hours of daylight for Illinoisans.